 Prerequisite: Psychology 101.
 Proof of completion of prerequisite required: Copy of transcript.

 Psychological development of normal individual from conception through childhood, adolescence, and maturity.
 Emphasis on interdependence of various periods of the individual's life.
-Not open to students with credit in Child and Family Development 170, 270, or Teacher Education 170.
+Not open to students with credit in Child and Family Development 270.